AlexanderThaller/hstdb/README.md

             Only print entries beginning with the given command

     -t, --text <command-text>
-            Only print entries beginning with the given command
+            Only print entries containing the given regex

     -d, --data-dir <data-dir>
             Path to folder in which to store the history files [default: /home/athaller/.local/share/histdb-rs]